Artur Beterbiev: Beterbiev vs. Kalajdzic

 In March 2019, Beterbiev signed a long-term promotional deal with Bob Arum's Top Rank.
 On signing with Top Rank, following his recent promotional issues, Beterbiev said, "It’s been difficult for me, because I just want to concentrate on fighting (in the ring), not in (court).
 That’s all behind me now, it’s a big relief to be with Top Rank and to finally just move on with my career."
 Beterbiev was to have his fights broadcast on ESPN.
 Beterbiev's world title win was also broadcast on ESPN.
 They wasted little time in announcing his second defence, scheduled to take place on 4 May against 27 year old Radivoje Kalajdzic (24–1, 17 KOs).
 The card took place at the Stockton Arena in Stockton, California.
 Top Rank wanted to get Beterbiev in the ring after being out of action for over 12 months.
 The aim was to have him defend the title before he observed Ramadan.
 The fight took place the day before.
 Kalajdzic had won 3 bouts in a row after his controversial 8-round split decision loss to Marcus Browne in April 2016.
 Kalajdzic headed into the fight with Beterbiev with confidence after calling his resume 'thin'.
 Both made weight with Beterbiev coming in at 174.4 pounds and Kalajdzic lower at 173 pounds.

-In front of 10,105 fans, Beterbiev kept his 100% knockout streak in tact after stopping Kalajdzic in the fifth round.
+In front of 10,105 fans, Beterbiev kept his 100% knockout streak intact after stopping Kalajdzic in the fifth round.
 The beginning of the end came towards the end of the third round, when Beterbiev dropped Kalajdzic.
 He stumbled backwards to his corner.
 In the fourth round, both came out firing shots, with both landing clean, stunning each other at times.
 Beterbiev was on the attack to start round 5.
 He cut the ring off and pinned Kalajdzic against the ropes, landing a flurry of shots to his body and head.
 This prompted referee Dan Stell to step in and stop the fight.
 The live card averaged 480,000 viewers.
 Including the replay, which aired hours later, the combined total was 600,000 viewers.